herfemp/Thingy2.0/README.md

 Flash of AM28F010 (150 nS) in 5,1 S.

-Flash of TN28F010 in 4,8 S
+Flash of TN28F010 in 4,8 S.

-Flash of 29C010 in 1,3 - 5.5 S
+Flash of 29C010 in 1,3 - 5.5 S.

 There is some code for CAN flashing in it but i've only used it for other purposes.
-As such it is not functional
+As such it is not functional.